 It was one of those divine moments of shining clarity.
 For some people they come like the morning sun rising over the horizon and bathing the world in glorious revelation.

-My pilot was on the umpteeth day of a really long trip.
+My husband was on the umpteeth day of a really long trip.
 Now that I think on it, it sometimes seems like he’s always on the umpteenth day of a really long trip.
 Welcome to the pilot wife life.

 You know what I’m talking about.